-65.1 The Head of Teaching & Learning and Head of Pre-Prep will ensure this policy is implemented consistently throughout the school by monitoring books on a regular basis.
+- 66.1 The Head of Teaching & Learning will ensure this policy is implemented consistently throughout the school by monitoring books on a regular basis with regular book scrutinies with heads of Department as well as pupil involvement. - 66.2 Heads of department

-66 Spelling Policy
+67 Spelling Policy

-- 66.1 To provide a wide range of strategies to enable pupils to take a positive and proactive approach towards their spellings. - 66.2 To encourage accuracy in spelling and an ability to self-assess using the complex speed sounds. - 66.3 To encourage accuracy in spelling across all subjects. - 66.4 To provide the Read Write Inc. Phonics programme across the Pre-Prep. - 66.5 To provide the Read Write Inc. Spelling programme across the Prep School up to year 6. - 66.6 To promote competent spelling and an independent approach to spelling in years 7 and 8, with continued focus on root words, graphemes, suffixes, prefixes. - 66.7 To support all learners with their spelling in a positive and encouraging manner.
+- 67.1 To provide a wide range of strategies to enable pupils to take a positive and proactive approach towards their spellings. - 67.2 To encourage accuracy in spelling and an ability to self-assess using the complex speed sounds. - 67.3 To encourage accuracy in spelling across all subjects. - 67.4 To provide the Read Write Inc. Phonics programme across the Pre-Prep. - 67.5 To provide the EdShed Spelling programme across the Prep School up to Year 6 with individual interventions with those in 7 & 8.
+Spelling Frame is also used within the SEN department. - 67.6 To support all learners with their spelling in a positive and encouraging manner.
 For dyslexic pupils, the use of speed sounds, whiteboards and repetition within class will encourage and enable a more positive and inclusive approach to spelling.

-67 Spelling Development
+68 Spelling Development